frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 Jakis did not die quickly.

 The room filled with a hollow quiet when the screams ended.
 It pressed against the walls and settled in our bones.
 Roderick’s voice cracked into that silence.
 “Raise the gate!” he called, brittle with hope.
-His words felt sharp against my skin, wrong in a way I could not name.
+But something about this felt wrong in a way I could not name.
 When the portcullis lurched upward, I heard my own voice rise.

 “Wait.”